 Mouse RNA library preparation, sequencing, and analysis.
-RNA-sequencing libraries were prepared using the total extracted RNA from the IEC-1 preparations of doxycycline exposed and unexposed miR-29b overexpression mice.
-RNA was quantified with the NanoDrop 2000 (Thermo Fisher Scientific, Waltham, MA) and RNA integrity was assessed by the Agilent 4200 Tapestation (Agilent Technologies, Santa Clara, CA).
-Libraries were prepared by the Cornell TREx facility using NEBNext Ultra II Directional Library Prep Kit (New England Biolabs, Ipswich, MA) with ribosomal RNA depletion.
-Sequencing was performed on the NextSeq500 platform (Illumina, San Diego, CA) at the Genomics Facility in the Biotechnology Research Center at Cornell University.
-Raw sequencing data is available through GEO accession [GEO Accession Number will be added at a future date].
+RNA-Seq libraries were prepared using the total extracted RNA from the IEC-1 preparations of Dox-exposed and unexposed miR-29b-overexpressing mice.
+RNA was quantified with the NanoDrop 2000 (Thermo Fisher Scientific), and RNA integrity was assessed by the Agilent 4200 Tapestation (Agilent Technologies).
+Libraries were prepared by the Cornell TREx facility using NEBNext Ultra II Directional Library Prep Kit (New England Biolabs) with ribosomal RNA depletion.
+Sequencing was performed on the NextSeq500 platform (Illumina) at the Genomics Facility in the Biotechnology Research Center at Cornell University.
+Raw sequencing data are available through GEO (accession no. GSE221261).
 Read quality was assessed using FastQC.
-RNA-seq data were mapped to the mm6 genome with STAR61.Transcripts were quantified with Salmon62 using GENCODE release 25 transcript annotations.
-Normalization and differential analysis was then performed using DESeq257.
+RNA-Seq data were mapped to the mm6 genome with STAR (65).Transcripts were quantified with Salmon (66) using GENCODE release 25 transcript annotations.
+Normalization and differential analyses were then performed using DESeq2 (60).

 Human RNA library preparation, sequencing, and analysis.
-Total RNA was isolated from FFPE tissue using Quick-RNA FFPE MiniPrep (Zymo Research, Irvine, CA).
-Purification was performed using the MagMAX kit in the KingFisher system (Ther- moFisher, Carlsbad, CA).
-Sequencing libraries were then prepared through the TruSeq Stranded Total RNA with Ribo-Zero (Illumina, San Diego, CA).
-The NovaSeq 6000 platform was used for paired-end (50 bp) sequencing (Illumina, San Diego, CA).
-Salmon was then used to quantify transcripts.
-Samples with low transcript numbers (<25,000) and poor transcript integrity numbers (TIN) were eliminated from further analysis (n = 2).
-Samples that failed to cluster with their respective tissue type (ileum or colon) through principal component analysis (PCA) were also discarded from analysis (n = 5).
+Total RNA was isolated from FFPE tissue using Quick-RNA FFPE MiniPrep (Zymo Research).
+Purification was performed using the MagMAX kit in the King-Fisher system (Thermo Fisher Scientific).
+Sequencing libraries were then prepared through the TruSeq Stranded Total RNA with Ribo-Zero (Illumina).
+The NovaSeq 6000 platform was used for paired-end (50 bp) sequencing (Illumina).
+Salmon (66) was then used to quantify transcripts.
+Samples with low transcript numbers (<25,000)

+and poor transcript integrity numbers (TIN) were eliminated from further analysis (n = 2).
+Samples that failed to cluster with their respective tissue type (ileum or colon) through PCA were also discarded from analysis (n = 5).

-PCA analysis accounted for the three covariates that contributed to the greatest variation among samples (batch, sex, and TIN).
-RUVSeq63 identified additional unwanted variation by accounting for the top 1000 genes with the lowest variance out of the top 5000 genes with highest variance, these were dictated as the control genes.
-Through this analysis it was determined that one factor of unwanted variation should be used in the final analysis, due to the observed variation in DEGs identified by DESeq257, relative log expression plots, and correlation between factors of unwanted variation and the outcome.
+PCA analysis accounted for the 3 covariates that contributed to the greatest variation among samples (batch, sex, and TIN).
+RUVSeq (67) identified additional unwanted variation by accounting for the top 1,000 genes with the lowest variance out of the top 5,000 genes with highest variance; these were dictated as the control genes.
+Through this analysis, it was determined that 1 factor of unwanted variation should be used in the final analysis, due to the observed variation in DEGs identified by DESeq2 (60), relative log expression plots, and correlation between factors of unwanted variation and the outcome.